cyberphone/CBOR.js/README.md

 ### Deterministic Encoding Rules

 The JavaScript API implements deterministic encoding based on section 4.2 of [RFC8949](https://www.rfc-editor.org/rfc/rfc8949.html).
-For maximum interoperability, the API also depends on Rule&nbsp;2 of section 4.2.2, as well as interpreting Appendix&nbsp;A as
+For maximum interoperability, the API also depends on Rule&nbsp;2 of section 4.2.2.
-_bidirectional_.

 To shield developers from having to know the inner workings of deterministic encoding, the CBOR.js API performs all the necessary transformations _automatically_.
 This for example means that if the `set` operations